+Sincerely,

-Sincerely, Burton C. Borgelt Chairman of the Board and Chief Executive Officer
+/s/ Burton C. Borgelt Burton C. Borgelt Chairman of the Board

-DENTSPLY INTERNATIONAL INC. 570 WEST COLLEGE AVENUE YORK, PENNSYLVANIA 17405-0872
+DENTSPLY INTERNATIONAL INC. 570 West College Avenue York, Pennsylvania 17405-0872

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON WEDNESDAY, MAY 24, 1995
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON THURSDAY, MAY 23, 1996

-The Annual Meeting of Stockholders (the "Annual Meeting") of DENTSPLY International Inc., a Delaware corporation (the "Company"), will be held on Wednesday, May 24, 1995, at 9:30 a.m., local time, at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of DENTSPLY International Inc., a Delaware corporation (the "Company"), will be held on Thursday, May 23, 1996, at 9:30 a.m., local time, at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, for the following purposes:

-1. To elect four Class III directors to serve for a term of three years and until their respective successors are duly elected and qualified;

-2. To ratify the appointment of KPMG Peat Marwick LLP, independent certified public accountants, to audit the books and accounts of the Company for the year ending December 31, 1995; and
+- To elect three Class I directors to serve for a term of three years and until their respective successors are duly elected and qualified; - 2.
+To ratify the appointment of KPMG Peat Marwick LLP, independent certified public accountants, to audit the books and accounts of the Company for the year ending December 31, 1996: and - 3.
+To transact such other business as may properly come before the Annual Meeting and any and all adjournments and postponements thereof.

-$3.\ To\ transact\ such\ other\ business\ as\ may\ properly\ come\ before\ the\ Annual\ Meeting\ and\ any\ and\ all\ adjournments\ and\ postponements\ thereof.$

-The Board of Directors has fixed the close of business on April 7, 1995 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on April 5, 1996 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.